Nappy Advice Guide

 This worked well for me.
 Have a little "surprise" up your sleeve, and have it ready to hand for that crucial moment when the wriggling starts!
 This can be a toy, book, or anything else that you can summon out of your bag (as long as it's safe).
 But remember - don't get it out until they start to wriggle or they may get bored with it before you finish!

 Perhaps there is a special song you can play or sing at nappy changing times?

-To reinforce good behaviour, give him/her a reward for being a good boy/girl and lying still.
+To reinforce good behaviour, give a reward for being good and lying still.

 Involve older children in the nappy changing process